livebungalow/takehome-data-eng/README.md

 This project is meant to be flexible as to showcase your decision making capabilities and your overall technical experience.

-If you are uncomfortable with Docker, Postgres or Airflow, please feel free to remove or replace them.
-They are meant to be a starting point for you.
-As long as you can achieve the outcome feel free to use any additional tooling and approach you see fit.
-We will ask follow questions about your decision mechanism in the follow up conversation.
+**Note:** If you are uncomfortable with Docker, Postgres or Airflow, please feel free to remove or replace them.
+They are meant to save time for you.
+As long as you can achieve the outcome feel free to use any additional tooling, programming language (i.e. Java or Scala) and approach you see fit.
+We will ask follow up questions about your decision mechanism in the follow up conversation.

 We are more interested in seeing your thought process and approach to solving the problem!